Set Up Your Budget

 If you go ahead and apply for a mortgage loan without having an idea your credit score, you could end up paying a lot more than you expected, or not be able to qualify at all.
 With that said, the free online sites give you a good ballpark, but it isn’t the same thing as a tri-merged report pulled by your lender.

 It’s best to perform a credit check beforehand.
 If your credit isn’t ideal, don’t despair.
-I’ve got a “Credit Coach” that I work with who can help improve your scores faster than you might think!
+You can work with a credit repair agency who can help improve your scores!

 Don’t Forget About the Home’s Resale Value